 Also, be wary of people who ask too many questions about your daily schedule, home layout, or security equipment.
 Information that doesn’t seem important at the time may very well be critical to a criminal’s break-in plan.

 If you’re hiring someone to fix a burst pipe, install an appliance, or even mow the lawn, be wary of the areas of your house that they have access to.
-Criminals can easily pose as a service provider, as the position allows them free access to your home, free of your suspicion.
+Criminals can easily pose as a service provider, as the position allows them unfettered access to your home, free of your suspicion.

 Make sure service providers are supervised and aren’t wandering around your home freely with an opportunity to unlatch a window or disable a camera.